 Korea

 You’ve probably heard of kimchi already (spicy fermented cabbage).
-In South Korea, you will have it practically at every meals.
+In South Korea, you will have it practically at every meal.
 It is also considered one of the five healthiest dishes in the world.

 Despite being very dense and sometimes stressful Seoul offers travelers havens of peace like temples or royal palaces, surrounded by greenery.
 The Changdeokgung Royal Palace is a perfect example.
 It is a UNESCO World Heritage Site and is known for its architecture typical of the Joseon dynasty.